 Emmys 2025: It was a big night for 'Adolescence,' 'The Studio' and 'The Pitt'

 Comedian Nate Bargatze hosted the 77th Emmy Awards live on Sunday night.
-Below you can find nominees in some of the main categories with winners marked in bold.
-And check out who wore what — our red carpet coverage is here.
+You can find nominees in some of the main categories with winners marked in bold below, and read our takeaways from the night here.
+Also, see who wore what on the red carpet.

 Outstanding drama series